 The TEACH Act requires that distance learning institutions provide notice to students that materials used in connection with the course may be protected by copyright (TEACH Act Copyright notice requirements).

 Suggested statement for TRACS site

-“The materials on this TRACS course site are only for use in this course.
+“The materials on this Canvas course site are only for use in this course.
 Please do not share with anyone outside of the course.”